IBM: Nearing Dividend Aristocrat Status

 Using dividend and value investing guidelines as a filter, I have found International Business Machines Corporation (NYSE:IBM) to be a slightly overvalued stock that has strong appeal to income investors.

-IBM's profitability metrics are strong with consistently stellar ROE and ROIC - ranging between 69%-100% and 21%-32.5%, respectively - over the past six years with strong numbers spanning the decades before that.
-While revenue and earnings have been declining due to the company's strategic shift, there is good reason to believe that the business will begin to enjoy growth in the near future as the company has been delivering on its key objectives.
+IBM's profitability metrics are strong with consistently stellar ROE and ROIC - ranging 69-100% and 21-32.5%, respectively - over the past six years with strong numbers spanning the decades before that.
+While revenue and earnings have been declining due to the company's strategic shift, there is a good reason to believe that the business will begin to enjoy growth in the near future as the company has been delivering on its key objectives.
 This sentiment was echoed by CEO Virginia Rometty in the company's most recent annual report:

 "Understanding IBM at the start of 2017 requires a longer view … We got out of commoditizing businesses-trimming $8 billion from our top line … We redoubled our efforts to reinvent our core hardware, software and services franchises, while investing to create new ones-in cloud, data, cognitive, security and the other businesses that comprise our strategic imperatives … While our transformation continues, a strong foundation is now in place.
 Our strategic imperatives have reached critical mass.
 At $33 billion, they now contribute 41 percent of IBM's revenue.
 With double-digit growth, we're on pace to achieve our goal of growing these businesses to $40 billion by 2018.
-Most importantly, within these businesses we have built unique and powerful platforms with Watson and the IBM Cloud."
+Most importantly, within these businesses, we have built unique and powerful platforms with Watson and the IBM Cloud."

-The company is reasonably financed with a current ratio of 1.21 and has drastically reduced the share count from 1.457 million to 959 million over the past decade, helping to support their rising dividend payout and soften the blow from declining earnings.
+The company is reasonably financed with a current ratio of 1.21 and has drastically reduced the share count from 1.457 million to 959 million over the past decade, helping to support its rising dividend payout and soften the blow from declining earnings.

 The company also has a durable competitive advantage due to the high switching costs for its computing platforms and the unique abilities and scope that Watson brings.